bonfire-networks/ecto_sparkles/README.md

 - [`join_preload`](#join_preload-documentation)
 - [`reusable_join`](#reusablejoin-documentation)
-- `EctoSparkles.Changesets` with various changeset helpers and validators
-- `EctoSparkles.Changesets.Errors` to better handle changeset errors
+- `EctoSparkles.Changesets` with various changeset helpers and validators and `EctoSparkles.Changesets.Errors` to handle changeset errors
 - `EctoSparkles.Migrator` to run migrations, rollbacks, etc in a release
-- `EctoSparkles.Log` to log slow queries with telemetry
+- `EctoSparkles.Log` to log slow or possible N+1 queries with telemetry (showing stacktraces)

 NOTE: you need to put something like `config :ecto_sparkles, :otp_app, :your_otp_app_name` in your app's config.